LearnFL/proj-python-chat-gpt-interface/README.md

 ```

 ## Examples of use
 Very long input that needs to be split in multiple inputs.
+You specify how you want to split prompt by providing the length of desired input length expressed in tokens.
 ```python
 prompt = """SUMMARIZE: ...A VERY LONG TEXT...""" res = OpenAIAPI.generate(